 Applications are dealt with by the State in order of receipt.
 There is no guarantee how long it will take to process your application.
 However, any mistakes can act as a hiccup in the road towards securing your visa and moving to Ireland to live with your family.
-That’s why it’s best practice to entrust an immigration lawyer with your case.
+That’s why it’s best practice to entrust an immigration specialist with your case.

 If, for whatever reason, your relationship breaks down while you are in Ireland with your other half, you should notify the Garda National Immigration Bureau Registration Officer within 7 days.
 You must outline the circumstances surrounding your separation in order for your renewal or permission to remain in the State to be received.

 There is a possibility that you may be able to remain in Ireland, depending upon your job and if you can secure an immigration status independently.
-Your IAS lawyer at the Immigration Advice Service would be able to assess your eligibility and your case for you so get in touch with us as soon as you can.
+Your IAS specialist at the Immigration Advice Service would be able to assess your eligibility and your case for you so get in touch with us as soon as you can.